Painting from the Wild Heart

-At Painting from the Wild Heart, through the medium of expressive painting, you are provided with an environment of encouragement that awakens your artist’s soul and challenges you to become a spiritual adventurer journeying to your own creative source.
+At Painting from the Wild Heart, through the medium of expressive arts intuitive painting, you are provided with an environment of encouragement that awakens your artist’s soul and challenges you to become a spiritual adventurer journeying to your own creative source.

 Exercising your creativity without concern for the results, develops greater trust in your intuition, expands your sense of freedom and possibility, and gives you a way to fearlessly explore unknown aspects of yourself.

 In this form of intuitive painting you will not be learning the techniques of painting, but what you will gain goes much deeper than that.
 In opening to this expressive arts process you learn how to deal more effectively and courageously with your inner critic, to move through the obstacles of emptiness, fear and boredom and to heal those secret places inside that have armored themselves against their longing for expression.

 You will re-ignite your natural childlike passion and enthusiastic impulse to try new things, experiment, make mistakes, make things up — in other words you will awaken your sense of creative audacity and wonder using paint, brushes and paper.

 When you paint with no concern for the outcome you feed that place inside that is hungry to create for the sheer joy of expression without having to achieve or accomplish anything.